pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 .. admonition:: VR Only

-   If you are using the application in VR with the headset on, activating the text input field will bring up :ref:`a panel with the virtual keyboard
+   If you are using the application in VR with the headset on, activating the text input field will bring up :ref:`the virtual keyboard panel
    <ug-virtual-keyboard-panel>` to allow text to be edited with the
    controllers.